Home / Life Insurance / Articles / Tax Savings / Comprehensive Guide to Taxation on 'Income from Other Sources' in India

 Income from Royalties: Authors, artists, and creators who receive royalties for their intellectual property fall under this category.
 Royalties are taxed at different rates based on the nature of the work and the agreement.

-Club Membership Fees: Fees received from club memberships are considered as Income from Other Sources.
+Club Membership Fees: Fees received from club memberships are considered Income from Other Sources.
 These fees are added to the taxpayer's income and taxed accordingly.

 Income from Agricultural Activities: Agricultural income is generally exempt from income tax.
 However, if the total agricultural income exceeds a specific limit, it is taxable under this head.